JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

     flow editor.
 Refer to [this](https://gluu.org/agama/project-editor/) guide if you need to understand how to create, delete and configure nodes.

-2. Create `AuthenticationService` Call block
+2. Create `Get class reference` Call block

     Drag the colored dot available on the right edge of the `start` node to create the next node in the flow.
 A list of available node types will be